zachgk/catln/docs/syntax.md

 # Syntax

-Here is a basic guide to the syntax for Catln.
+Here is a basic guide to the **currently implemented** syntax and features for Catln.
+You can view examples of the syntax inside the [compiler test cases](https://github.com/zachgk/catln/tree/master/test/code).

 ## Declarations